Disabled Access Information

 We designate the area of the car park nearest to the concert site for blue badge holders.
 There is no need to pre-book.
 Please follow the disabled parking signs on the day and ensure your blue badge is clearly displayed in your windscreen.

-There will also be forward parking available for people who are temporarily disabled, pregnant, elderly or frail.
-If you require further information please contact us to discuss (01432 355 416).
+There will also be some forward parking available in the main car park for people who do not have a blue badge but who are temporarily disabled, pregnant, elderly or frail.
+We recommend organising this in advance - please contact us to discuss your requirements (01432 355 416).

 Large disabled access toilets are sited within the auditorium and are easy to reach.
 These are temporary ‘portaloo’ style facilities.